 So ahead of time discuss and agree on these guidelines:

-- A door man $1-4 for carrying luggage, $1-2 for hailing a cab (more if it’s pouring rain)
+- A doorman $1-4 for carrying luggage, $1-2 for hailing a cab (more if it’s pouring rain)

 - Housekeeper at your hotel: $2-5 per day

-One trip our son had a twenty-dollar bill taken from our hotel room.
+On one trip our son had a twenty-dollar bill taken from our hotel room.
 When we asked about it the maid said she had taken it as a cash tip.
 It was a Holiday Inn Express so we thought $20 a day seemed like a lot to assume, but it was a good opportunity to talk about the often forgotten tip to housekeeping.
-Some hotels post a tipping policy at the front desk or in information book.
+Some hotels post a tipping policy at the front desk or in the information book.
 Make sure you know and agree on amounts together (and don’t leave cash lying around unless you’re tipping).

 One final area we’ll touch on is hair salon tipping.
 It is standard to tip 15-20% of the service price.
 You may ask them to split among those who serve you.
 A manicure is also a 15-20% tip range.
 If you have a stylist who always takes great care of you and works to fit you in, reward their customer service with a nice tip.
-(Plus, don’t forget they’re the one with sharp scissors in their hands.
+(Plus, don’t forget they’re the ones with sharp scissors in their hands.
 Ha!)

 No matter where you get the opportunity to go for the day, remember tipping is one way to bless others while you’re enjoying some time away from your work.
 It is an opportunity to be generous.

-Scott said lots of restaurant workers hate the “Sunday crowd” because post-church couples and families are often poor tippers.
+Taylor said lots of restaurant workers hate the “Sunday crowd” because post-church couples and families are often poor tippers.
 Let’s end that right now!
 To whom much is given, much is expected.

 If you have enough time and money to eat out or get your hair styled, you have enough money to be generous.
 Let’s look for opportunities to thank those who serve us by being people who care about tipping.